st1vms/unofficial-claude-api/README.md

 It allows for:

 - Creating chat sessions with Claude and getting chat IDs.
-- Sending messages to Claude containing up to 5 attachment files (txt, pdf, csv, etc...)
-10 MB each.
+- Sending messages to Claude containing up to 5 attachment files (txt, pdf, csv, png, jpeg, etc...)
+10 MB each, images are also supported!
 - Retrieving chat message history, accessing specific chat conversations.
 - Deleting old chats when they are no longer needed.
 - Sending requests through proxies.